AtharvParicharak10/StoreX-ECommerce-Platform-/docs/README.md

-# Java Microservices eCommerce Platform Documentation
+# StoreX ECommerce Platform Documentation

 Welcome to the documentation for the **Microservices-based eCommerce Platform** built using Spring Boot.
 This platform is designed to be modular, scalable, and efficient, with a clear separation of concerns between services.